 Company evaluates the application for completeness and notifies the Interconnecting Customer within 10 Business Days of receipt that the application is or is not complete and, if not, advises what is missing.

+The Customer will not be responsible for the cost of any secondary upgrades.
+Instead, those secondary upgrade costs will be offset partially by a Common System Modification fee that is paid upon submission of the Simplified application.
+The fee will be $TBD per application, and $TBD per KW for all Import/Export Capacity above 5.0 kW.
+The proceeds from the Simplified application fee will be tracked by the Company, along with all system upgrade costs triggered by Simplified applications and the costs of Simplified Studies triggered by Simplified applications as noted in Simplified Note 4.
+If the Simplified application fees collected in a calendar year exceed the costs of secondary upgrades not recovered through other means by the Company and the costs of any Simplified Studies, then those excess fees will be used to offset the revenue requirement for all customers in the subsequent calendar year.
+If the system upgrade and Simplified Study costs exceed the Simplified application fees collected in a calendar year, the Company shall be allowed to recover the shortfall through its revenue requirement across all customers in the subsequent calendar year.
+If the Simplified application fees collected are either 50% more or 50% less than the costs of the Simplified shared secondary upgrades and the Simplified Study costs, the Department may review and update the fees assessed for Simplified Applications.
+When sizing any required secondary upgrades, the Company will design those upgrades to accommodate both anticipated load growth and the anticipated growth of Distributed Energy Resources in the area, including ESS and bi-directional electric vehicle supply equipment, and allocate the costs to the Simplified Interconnection Process Customers accordingly.

 Company completes review of all screens.
-When the Company verifies Facility equipment passes Screens 1, 2, 3, 4, and 5 in Figure 1 if a radial EPS, the project shall follow the Simplified Process.
-If a Facility fails Screen #5 in Figure 1, the Facility shall not be automatically evaluated under the Expedited Process.
-The Company shall have 20 Business Days to review an application where the Facility has failed screen #5 in Figure 1.
+When the Company verifies the Facility equipment passes the application review screens described in Figure 1a, the project shall follow the Simplified Process.
+Should the Facility fail any Screens, the Interconnecting Customer will be given an opportunity to correct the Interconnection Application as described in Figure 1a.

 If approved, the Company signs the application approval line and sends to the Interconnecting Customer.
-In certain rare circumstances, the Company may require the Interconnecting Customer to pay for minor System Modifications.
-If so, a description of work and an estimate will be sent back to the Interconnecting Customer for approval.
-The Interconnecting Customer would then approve via a signature and payment for the minor System Modifications.
+In certain rare circumstances, the Company may require the Interconnecting Customer to pay for required System Modifications for upgrades necessary to accommodate the connection of that Customer.
+If so, a non-binding milestone-based schedule and estimated cost description of work and an estimate will be sent back to the Interconnecting Customer for approval.
+The Interconnecting Customer would then approve via a signature and payment for the required System Modifications.
 If the Interconnecting Customer approves, the Company performs the System Modifications.
-Then, the Company signs the application approval line and sends to the Interconnecting Customer.
-The Company signature on the application approval line constitutes a Conditional Approval to Interconnect.
+Then, the Company signs the application approval line and sends to the Interconnecting Customer and performs the System Modifications.
+The Company signature on the application approval line constitutes a Conditional Approval construct but not operate..

 Upon receipt of the signed application, the Interconnecting Customer installs the Facility.
-Then the Interconnecting Customer arranges for inspection of the completed installation by the local electrical wiring inspector, or other authority having jurisdiction, and this person signs the Certificate of CompletionI.
-If the Facility was installed by an electrical contractor, this person also fills out the Certificate of Completion.
+Then the Interconnecting Customer arranges for inspection of the completed installation by the local electrical wiring inspector, or other authority having jurisdiction, and this person signs the Certificate of Completion and in parallel the Company performs any required System Modifications after receipt of full payment.
+Then if the Facility was installed by an electrical contractor, this person also fills out the Certificate of Completion.

 The Interconnecting Customer returns the Certificate of Completion to the Company (refer to Attachment 2 of the Simplified Process Application for the Certificate of Completion).